-Condition 2 - Relocation Requirements
+Condition 2 - Relocation and Reporting Site Selection

-Legal Basis: This relocation condition applies to all Rock Crushers because Alaska Statute (AS) 46.14.211 authorizes the Department to issue a general minor permit that is valid for multiple locations in this state.
+Legal Basis: This relocation condition applies to all Rock Crushers because Alaska Statute (AS) 46.14.211 authorizes the Department to issue a general minor permit that is valid for multiple locations in the state of Alaska.
 The permit also contains siting requirements that limit the rock crusher from operating within specified distances to occupied structures, and has monitoring requirements based upon startups at new locations.